 Designed for those planning management careers, business economics applies the sophisticated tools of economics and quantitative analysis to business decision-making.

-Students electing this track focus their economics major with coursework in accounting, introductory and advanced managerial economics, statistics for managerial economics, and electives such as corporate finance, environmental and resource management, and economics of entrepreneurship.
+Students electing this track focus their economics major with coursework in accounting, introductory and advanced business economics, statistics for business economics, and electives such as corporate finance, environmental & resource management and the economics of entrepreneurship.